JorjaFox/library/_source/_recaps/csi/hero-to-zero.md

 ## Quotes

-**Sidle** I guess I just don't get it.
+**Sidle:** I guess I just don't get it.
 You know, my childhood ... the fantasy was never my escape.
 I lost myself in science and numbers.
 It's all I needed, I guess.
-**Russell** Well you liked things that were clear or proven.
+**Russell:** Well you liked things that were clear or proven.
 Right or wrong.
 Black or white.
-**Sidle** Maybe.
+**Sidle:** Maybe.